 Anyone who pays attention to recent trends in health and nutrition has undoubtedly noticed an emphasis on whole foods and superfoods.
 The term “superfoods” can be confusing to some, since it suggests that certain foods are a magic bullet for restoring health and reversing disease.
 While no one food can do exactly that, certain foods are prized for their multiple health benefits.

-- Cabbage.
 In addition to providing fiber and similar cholesterol reduction and antioxidant benefits as the aforementioned superfoods, cabbage and other cruciferous vegetables such as broccoli, cauliflower, kale and Brussels sprouts all contain glucosinolates, which are known to inhibit cancer cell growth.
-Red cabbage in particular is also said to help reduce the risk for Alzheimer’s, eliminating a senior’s need for Palm Beach County Alzheimer’s care in the future.
+Red cabbage in particular is also said to help reduce the risk for Alzheimer’s, eliminating a senior’s need for Palm Beach County Alzheimer’s care

 While it’s true that growing old is simply a part of life, no senior need ever resign themselves to being old and infirm.
 By regularly eating nutrient-dense foods and steering clear of refined sugar and processed “junk” foods, all seniors can successfully ward off diseases typically associated with old age and live a full, active life.